A Jurisdictional ESG Framework

 Governance quick facts

-- Democratic, accountable and ethical government
+- Open and transparent government

-- Alberta Energy Regulator oversees responsible development
+- Alberta Energy Regulator oversees responsible energy development

 Note: these lists continually grow and are subject to change.